go-faster/jx/README.md

 * Validation

 See [usage](#Usage) for examples.
-Mostly suitable for fast low-level json manipulation with high control.
+Mostly suitable for fast low-level json manipulation with high control, for dynamic parsing and encoding unstructured data.
 Used in [ogen](https://github.com/ogen-go/ogen) project for json (un)marshaling code generation based on json and OpenAPI schemas.

 For example, we have following OpenTelemetry log entry: